TrynkaLab/tglow-pipeline/README.md

 This takes as input the images produced during staging and then runs the following processes.

 Nextflow processes (in order):
-1. basicpy [optional]: parallelized on the plate + channel level, flatfields are saved, no images are stored
+1. estimate flatfield [optional]: parallelized on the plate + channel level or runs one flatfield for all plates in a run.
+Only flatfields are saved, no images are stored
 2. register (pystackreg) [optional]: parallelized on the well level (all fields).
 Only registration matrices are saved, no images are stored
 3. cellpose: parallelized on the well level (all fields), runs on GPU.
 If registering, currently only runs on the reference plate.
 Must run a cell segmentation, can optionally provide nucleus channel as well.
 4. deconvolute [optional]: Will spin out another copy of the data, runs on GPU
-5. cellprofiler (feature extraction):
+5. estimate scaling factors: Given aquisitions may vary a lot in intensity bewtween channels, this calculates how to scale the intensities for each channel by a constant factor across all plates to maximize the dynamic range in unint16.
+This is usefull if you have dim channels/stains as with dim channels and no rescaling histogram based image tasks (e.g. textures etc) become problematic.
+As the scaling factor is the same for all plates, intensity values can still be safely compared accross plates.
+6. feature extraction (cellprofiler):
     1. Stage the files into a cellprofiler compatable format, apply flatfields, bring together imaging cylces and apply registration if applicable
     2. run feature extraction (cellprofiler) or other custom script